What is courier van insurance?

 Public liability insurance protects your business against claims for compensation and legal costs that others may bring.

 Employer’s liability insurance covers against a member of your staff injuring themselves through work.

 How can I get cheaper courier van insurance?

-There are a number of ways to reduce your courier van insurance premiums without compromising on your level of cover.
+There are a number of ways to reduce your courier van insurance costs without compromising on your level of cover.

-Whether you choose third-party only or a fully comprehensive policy, you could still lower your courier van insurance premiums if you:
+Whether you choose third-party only or a fully comprehensive policy, you could still lower your courier van insurance costs if you: